Third in a series marking Black History Month.

 Alva began her career at Kaiser Permanente in 1964 when she took a position as assistant receptionist supervisor at the San Francisco Medical Center.

 She held various management positions after that, including hospital administrator at the South San Francisco Medical Center for three years.
-She returned to San Francisco as hospital administrator in 1981.
+She returned to San Francisco as a hospital administrator in 1981.

 Subsequently, she was appointed vice president and manager of Facilities Development for the Northern California region and was later named national vice president for facilities for the Kaiser Permanente program across all regions.